MikkoP88/MSIXAppAttach-tool/README.md

 # Tool for automatize MSIX App attach deployment workflow
-This tool automatize MSIX app attach VHDX file creation and also creating attach and detach scripts for MSIX app attach deployment.
+This tool automatizes MSIX app attach VHDX file creation and also creating attach and detach scripts for MSIX app attach deployment.

-What this tool do:
+What this tool does:
 ```
-1. Tool creating VHDX disk
+1. Tool creates VHDX disk
 2. Unpack MSIX packet on VHDX.
 3. Detach created VHDX disk.
-4. Creating powershell script file for attach VHDX and MSIX app attach.
+4. Creates powershell script file for attach VHDX and MSIX app attach.
-5. Creating powershell script file for detach VHDX and MSIX app attach.
+5. Creates powershell script file for detach VHDX and MSIX app attach.
 ```
 ## Getting Started
-Tools is tested and verified working with Windows 10 20H1 build on-premises environment, but can work with cloud enviroment and any Windows 10 build 1809 or later.
+Tool is tested and verified working with Windows 10 20H1 build on-premises environment, but can work with cloud enviroment and any Windows 10 build 1809 or later.

 ### Requiment
 - Application packet on .msix format, more info [MSIX Packaging Tool](https://docs.microsoft.com/en-us/windows/msix/packaging-tool/tool-overview)
-- If Application MSIX Packet size is over 20GB then you need at least 20GB system memory, else unpacking MSIX Packet fail.
+- If Application MSIX Packet size is over 20GB then you need at least 20GB system memory, otherways unpacking MSIX Packet fail.
-- Download the [msixmgr tool](https://aka.ms/msixmgr) and extract the .zip on local computer or share folder.
-- Download MSIX_App_Container_Creator_1.0.ps1 file.
 - Administrator privileges on your PC to run this tool.

+### Download these files/tools
+- [msixmgr tool](https://aka.ms/msixmgr) and extract the .zip on local computer or share folder.
+- MSIX_App_Container_Creator_1.0.ps1 file.

 ## Setting up
  Before running tool some parameters need to be edited on the MSIX_App_Container_Creator_1.0.ps1 file.